 BUDGET HELMET: Specialized Align II

-The Specialized Align II scored the second-highest safety rating on Virginia Tech’s STAR ranking—just behind a helmet 5x its price.
-At 355 grams, it’s not the lightest helmet on the market, but at $50, you can’t beat the price.
+The Specialized Align II scored the second-highest safety rating on Virginia Tech’s STAR ranking — just behind a helmet five times its price.
+At 355 grams, it’s not the lightest helmet on the market, but for $50, you can’t beat the price.

-We also love that it comes in seven colors—lavender, light purple, metallic blue, high vis yellow, black, white, and red—and three sizes.
+We also love that it comes in seven colors — lavender, light purple, metallic blue, hi-vis yellow, black, white, and red — and three sizes.